 Learn to take stock of your brand’s messaging, your target demographic, and the short-form video content you are publishing to get TikTok and Reels working for you!

 Hit the “Whoa!”
 There’s a New TikTok Rival?!

 Only a few months before Vine’s discontinuation, we saw the emergence of TikTok – a video-sharing social networking service owned by Chinese company ByteDance.
-Then TikTok merged with another Chinese social media service, Musical.ly, in 2018 which made the app available worldwide.
-Now talk about making a splash – TikTok currently boasts more than 100 million monthly active users to date, and that’s just in the United States.
+Then TikTok merged with another Chinese social media service, Musical.ly, in 2018, which made the app available worldwide.
+Now talk about making a splash – TikTok currently boasts more than 150 million monthly active users to date, and that’s just in the United States.

 This Video Is Going to Blow Up!

 For example, singer-songwriter Thomas Rosenthal recorded a cover version of the single Home (Edward Sharpe and the Magnetic Zeros song) in 2015, and this went viral on TikTok in September 2020.
 At the time of release, Rosenthal’s “Home” had less than a hundred streams on Spotify.
-Thanks to TikTok, it now has 19 million streams.
+However, thanks to TikTok, it now has 19 million streams.

 First Media is here to help you make sense of this new frontier for short-form video content that’s fast-paced and constantly changing.
 So if you’re ready to revamp your social media strategy, head to our homepage to learn how you can partner with us to help you create stand-out content worthy of a viral moment.